 If rest and a healthy diet don't ease your symptoms within a week or two or if your symptoms recur, see your doctor.

-The cause of mononucleosis is the Epstein-Barr virus, although similar signs and symptoms are sometimes caused by cytomegalovirus.
+The cause of mononucleosis is the Epstein-Barr virus.

 Mononucleosis usually isn't very serious.
 Most adults have been exposed to the Epstein-Barr virus and have built up antibodies.
 They're immune and won't get mononucleosis again.